nretza/GUIMesh/README.md

 ## usage
 P-ONE geometry files exist in a Solidworks environment.
 This converter takes in *.step files, so make use of Solidworks export function to export the geometry to *.step.
 Check out [The Solidworks documentation](https://help.solidworks.com/2022/English/SolidWorks/sldworks/HIDD_EXPORT_OPTIONS_STEP.htm) for more information.

 Run GUIMesh.py, import the *.step file and set the necessary material information.
-[This](https://github.com/nretza/GUIMesh/blob/master/Documents/GUIMesh%20User%20Manual.pdf) is a well done visual guide through the program by its original author Marco Gui Alves Pinto for reference.
+[This](Documents/GUIMesh%20User%20Manual.pdf) is a well done visual guide through the program by its original author Marco Gui Alves Pinto for reference.

+**IMPORTANT:** In order to allow an errorless conversion, make sure to resolve all subassemblys in Solidworks.
+The The exported Step file should only contain `Part` objects
 ## changes made

 * updated for python 3